 The 6G welding position, also known as the overhead weld position or welder certification test position, is a challenging and complex task for welders.
 This position involves positioning one pipe at a 45° angle to the other, making it the most complex and challenging position for welders.

 Welders need extensive practice in this position before performing actual welds.
 Certified welders rarely face this position in the industry, but it is a common pre-employment test for them.
-The main use of this position is for fabrication and installation of pipe and pipelines in chemical plants, oil and gas plants, and industrial plants.
+The main use of this position is for the fabrication and installation of pipes and pipelines in chemical plants, oil and gas plants, and industrial plants.

 Related: 15 Different Types of Welding and Their Uses